springdo/js-learning/css-notes.md

   overflow: hidden;
 }
 ```

-3. Use the micro clear-fix hack! (probs best solution)
++ Use the micro clear-fix hack! (probs best solution).
+Often class is called clear-fix.
+Just add it to the `section` element after the `secondary-section` class.

 ```
 .grouping:before,
 .grouping:after {